ssnell227/FCHI-production/src/pages/services/index.md

     - text: This test involves using specialized equipment over the course of two days at the test site.
 During this time, the radon monitor measures real-time radon levels and digitally stores them.
 Results are sent to you in the form of an electronic document.
-LINK TO SAMPLE REPORT HERE
       title: " "
       link:
         text: View Sample Report